sniper0412/Bitrise-Blog-Next-React-/README.md

 ## Sitemap

-You can generate a sitemap running `yarn sitemap`.
+You can generate and upload a sitemap to S3 by running `yarn sitemap`.

-If you'd like to use a custom path, use `yarn sitemap -- /your/custom/path/sitemap.xml`.

 ## Algolia